 To check out my Cluttering Rating Scales, click on the picture below.
 It will take you to my TpT site, where you can download a free preview.

-Keep in mind that you may not be able to observe cluttered speech during articulation or language testing.
-You’ll need to obtain a conversational speech sample.
+Since you might not be able to observe cluttered speech during articulation or language testing, you’ll need to obtain a conversational speech sample.